adswa/multimatch_gaze/docs/source/multimatch_forrest.rst

 execution within a python instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you wish to use the functionality of multimatch within a running python instance such as ipython, you can import the module and use the function ``docomparison``.
+If you wish to use the functionality of multimatch_forrest within a running python instance such as ipython, you can import the module and use the function ``docomparison_forrest``.
 Here is an example:

 .. code::